visit-dav/visit/src/doc/python_scripting/quickrecipes.rst

 Modifying existing color tables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Color tables can be modified by Adding or Removing ControlPoints, and by changing ControlPoint colors and position:
+User-defined color tables can be modified by Adding or Removing ControlPoints, and by changing ControlPoint colors and position:

 .. literalinclude:: ../../test/tests/quickrecipes/colortables.py
     :language: Python